 The Company determines the amount of capital required on the basis of annual business plan coupled with long-term and short-term strategic investment and expansion plans.
-The funding needs are met through equity, eash generated from operations, long-term and short-term borrowings and support from the Holding company.
+The funding needs are met through equity, cash generated from operations, long-term and short-term borrowings.